r-matthew-cline/EndToEndSteeringModel/README.md

 --model - the directory where the model checkpoints are stored
 --action - train, continue, test, info, saliency

-...train - start the training of the model from scratch
+   train - start the training of the model from scratch
-...continue - continue the training of the model from the initial epoch specified
+   continue - continue the training of the model from the initial epoch specified
-...test - evaluate the performance of the modelm on the test set
+   test - evaluate the performance of the modelm on the test set
-...info - display the structure of the model
+   info - display the structure of the model
-...saliency - examine an example saliency image to see where activations are happening
+   saliency - examine an example saliency image to see where activations are happening

 --init_epoch - the epoch to load
 --batch - batch size to use
 --iters - the number of epochs to train to